KBraddie/WSBFinScrape/README.md

 pyinstaller --onefile --name WSBFinScrape --clean --noconsole --add-data gorillaicon.jpg;. --add-data WallStreetBets.png;. --icon=gorillaicon_UrM_icon.ico mainGUI.py
 ```

+Alternatively a pre packaged exe can be downloaded in "Releases".

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.